Swisstransplant/swisstransplant.github.io/README.md

     quarto render --profile fr
     quarto render --profile en

 The preview option can also be used to render and also display the page.
+Don't preview the website in case you have drafts because preview will render them.

     quarto preview --profile de